diegoriera/bot-docs/articles/bot-builder-deploy-az-cli.md

 ### 5. Prepare your code for deployment

+> [!TIP]
+> This procedure uses a ZIP file to deploy your bot.
+In C#, this may fail if the solution configuration at build is set to Debug.
+> In Visual Studio, make sure that the solution configuration is set to Release and perform a clean rebuild of the solution before continuing.

 #### 5.1 Retrieve or create necessary IIS/Kudu files

 [!INCLUDE [retrieve or create IIS/Kudu files](~/includes/deploy/snippet-IIS-Kudu-files.md)]